LET’S BRING

 Accelerated’s Approach

-We use mulching mowers and leave clippings as food for microbes
+Only use mulching mowers and leave clippings as food for microbes, don’t bag!

-Clippings are broken down by microbes and turned into plant food, no thatch layer builds
+Clippings get broken down by microbes and turned into plant food, no thatch layer builds

 Microbes break down organic matter and maintain plant health without chemicals